sentinel-official/docs/docs/node-setup/other/akash/ssh.md

 Execute this step only if you have selected the template that includes SSH access.
 :::

-You might prefer accessing your container via SSH, as the default Cloudmos shell may not provide a satisfactory user experience.
+You might prefer accessing your container via SSH, as the default shell may not provide a satisfactory user experience.
 To accomplish this, we will need the correct **provider name** and **port** information for the SSH connection.

-On `LEASE` tab make note of the forwarded port 22; in this case, it is set to **32757**.
+On `LEASE` tab make note of the forwarded port 22; in this case, it is set to **30225**.

 ![Check IP & Port](/img/akash/checks.png)